Bid and Proposal Process

 The standard method Miami-Dade County uses to acquire goods or services is the Invitation to Bid (ITB) process.
 We look for the lowest price on specified goods and services.
 Price is the primary basis for award.

 All competitive solicitations for goods and services are issued through the BidSync Electronic Bidding System.
+For help with registration or training, call the BidSync Support Team at 1-800-990-9339.

 Miami-Dade County purchases goods and services through open solicitations to encourage competition which can provide the best results at the lowest cost.
 Business opportunities are posted online.